Starting An F&B Business In Malaysia: A Step-By-Step Guide

 A good POS system should ensure you have clear and constant communication between front-of-house and back-of-house.

-And with its back office, you will also be provided with insightful data analytics and reports that will help you identify trends and any shortages regarding stock or staffing.
+And with its back office, you will also be provided with insightful data analytics and reports such as:

 When creating your menu, remember to take these things into consideration: